 2026 Sponsors and Venues

-Regional Arts & Culture Council Grant
+Regional Arts & Culture Council and The office OF Arts & Culture

-We are extremely grateful to the RACC board for awarding the Bigfoot Poetry Festival a grant of $5,000 for our 2026 season.
-This grant will go towards helping the festival cover venue rentals, advertisements, printing promotional materials and festival brochures, and so much more.
+We are extremely grateful to the Regional Arts & Culture Council (RACC) and The Office of Arts & Culture for awarding the Bigfoot Poetry Festival a grant of $5,000 for our 2026 season.
+This grant will go towards helping the festival cover venue rentals, advertisements, printing materials and festival brochures, and so much more.

 The RACC’s mission: For decades, RACC has aimed to serve every neighborhood of our region to ensure that arts and culture are accessible to all.
 Our mission is to enrich our communities through arts and culture.
-We envision a thriving region, powered by creativity, with arts and culture in every neighborhood
+We envision a thriving region, powered by creativity, with arts and culture in every neighborhood.

 Awesome Portland Foundation